osegbotonie/enterprise-m365-administration-lab/docs/11-ca-002-protect-administrative-access.md

         ▼
 Additional Authentication Required
         │
+        ├── Requirements Satisfied
+        │          │
+        │          ▼
+        │      Access Granted
+        │
+        └── Requirements Not Satisfied
+                   │
                    ▼
-Access Granted Only After Requirements Are Satisfied
+               Access Denied
 ```

-If the required authentication cannot be completed, access should be denied.

 ---

 ### Test 3 — Emergency Access Account

+**Scenario:**

+Normal administrative access is unavailable and the documented emergency access process is required.

 **Expected Result:**

-The documented emergency access process should remain available in accordance with the organization's emergency access design.
+The emergency access process remains available in accordance with the organization's emergency access design.

+The use of the emergency account must be:

+* Monitored.
+* Investigated.
+* Documented.
+* Reviewed after the event.

-This scenario must be tested carefully and should not be used for routine administration.
+Emergency access must not be used for routine administration.

 ---